jbnunn/ROSGazeboDesktop/README.md

 Take a look at the syntax at [http://gazebosim.org/tutorials?tut=ros_roslaunch](http://gazebosim.org/tutorials?tut=ros_roslaunch) for more details.

-## Make the Robot Move

-Ideally, you won't do work inside the container you've launched.
-Instead, you'll use the container to show virtual worlds and robots within Gazebo, and control them from outside of the Docker container.
-Let's do that here.

-1. Start the container if it's not running:
+## Persisting Data

+To effectively work with the container and save your data, we'll create a workspace volume on your host that is effectively shared with the container.

+Now when launching the container, we'll use the `-v` flag to mount a local directory, `ros_ws`, inside the container at `/root/ros_ws`.

-        docker run -it
+        docker run -it --rm --name=ros_gazebo_desktop \
             -p 6080:80 \
             -p 5900:5900 \
             -p 11311:11311 \
-            -p 11345:11345 \
+            -v $PWD/ros_ws:/root/ros_ws \
         ros-gazebo-desktop

-2. Connect to the container using a VNC client or via http://localhost:6080/

-3. Open a terminal within the container, and from the command line start Gazebo with a virtual world (note we've turned on `verbose` to debug an errors)

-        roslaunch gazebo_ros empty_world.launch verbose:=true

-4. From a terminal on your local computer (i.e., from outside of the Docker container)

-### Other Robot Models and Considerations
+## Other Robot Models and Considerations

 * A complete list of the OSRF robots downloaded to your Docker container can be found at [https://bitbucket.org/osrf/gazebo_models/src/default/](https://bitbucket.org/osrf/gazebo_models/src/default/).
 * If you continue your experiments with the Create model, look at [https://gist.github.com/eddiem3/4f257b769d53c492b7ea0dc482cd7caa](https://gist.github.com/eddiem3/4f257b769d53c492b7ea0dc482cd7caa) or [http://guitarpenguin.is-programmer.com/posts/58100.html](http://guitarpenguin.is-programmer.com/posts/58100.html) for info on adding a differential-drive plugin.